-Black Sea navy HQ hit in Crimea missile attack, one dead: Russia
+Ukrainian missile hits Russian navy headquarters in Crimea, one missing

 Russia-Ukraine war: List of key events, day 576

-“The headquarters of the fleet have been hit in an enemy missile attack,” Mikhail Razvozhayev, the governor of Crimea’s largest city Sevastopol, said on social media on Friday.
+“We promised that ‘there will be more,'” Lieutenant General Mykola Oleschuk, the air force commander, said in a social media post that thanked pilots and showed video of air sirens blazing and smoke rising from the building.

-Razvozhayev said that missile fragments had fallen near a theatre and urged residents to stay clear of the site.
+Razvozhayev said on social media earlier Friday that missile fragments had fallen near a theatre and urged residents to stay clear of the site.

+“The headquarters of the fleet have been hit in an enemy missile attack,” Razvozhayev said.

 In a second post, he warned that another aerial attack could be imminent, urging residents of the city, which is home to more than 500,000 people, to remain indoors.